thomasperi/mojl/README.md

 $
 ```

-Mojl creates a `dist` subdirectory (removing it if it already exists), concatenates all the CSS into `scripts.css` and all the JavaScript into `styles.js`, and mirrors any other files (the site logo in this case) into an `assets` subdirectory:
+Mojl creates a `dist` subdirectory (removing it if it already exists), concatenates all the CSS and JavaScript into `styles.css` and `scripts.js`, and mirrors any other files (the site logo in this case) into an `assets` subdirectory:

 ```
 your-project/